ORBWARRIOR1/PHPTester/README.md

 # PHPTester
-Custom Assert Methods for PHP
+Custom Assert Methods for PHP when PHPUnit cannot be used